Warren Buffet said, "It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you'll do things differently."

 Crisis communications is preparing for those inevitable events, both large and small, that can damage an organization's hard earned reputation.
 We aren't negative people; we just have been practicing public relations long enough to know that crises happen, and how they are handled is the difference between gaining the public's respect, or having a going-out-of-business sale.

 So, how does a company manage a crisis the right way?
 Be prepared.
-That is the essence of crisis communications, and that's what we help our clients do.
+That is the essence of PR crisis communications, and that's what Pushkin PR helps our clients do.

 Crisis Communications Message Development